Competition, Persuasion, and Search: Constructing Equilibrium Sets

+Therefore, any Borel set $E$ that is measurably self-generating is automatically a subset of the equilibrium payoff set.
+Furthermore, if we show that $\mathcal{S}(n,k)$ is itself Borel and measurably self-generating, then the chain of set inclusions in \autoref{lemma:equilibrium-characterization} reduces to a chain of set equalities, giving us an APS-style equivalence in our setting.

-While we can use \autoref{lemma:equilibrium-characterization} to assess whether a set $E\subseteq \mathcal{F}(n,k)$ is a subset of the equilibrium payoff set, it is nevertheless a daunting task to check that each payoff profile in $E$ satisfies Points $(a)$--$(d)$ of \autoref{def:self-generation}.
-Let us cut down the difficulty of this task: given a threshold $x\in\Theta$, let $G^x\in\mathcal{G}(F)$ be a posterior-mean distribution given by
+While we can use \autoref{lemma:equilibrium-characterization} to recursively characterize (subsets of) the equilibrium payoff set, it is nevertheless a daunting task to check whether some given set $E$ is self-generating.
+We thus first cut down the difficulty of this task: given a threshold $x\in\Theta$, let $G^x\in\mathcal{G}(F)$ be a posterior-mean distribution given by

 for any $m\in[0,1]$, and

 for any $u\in[0,1].$ We refer to $G^x$ as a \emph{pass-fail} signal (with threshold $x$) because it represents the posterior-mean distribution induced by revealing if a good's quality is above the threshold $x$---in which case the good ``passes"---or if it is below the threshold---in which case the good ``fails."
 The following lemma shows that any surplus $u\in [\underline u_k, \bar u_k]$ can be generated by some {pass-fail} signal.